 Mental Pain and Suffering

-We are all aware of the physical injuries we endure by an accident.
-But the question is, Does an accident let it be a road accident, slip, and fall or a dog bite affect you physically alone? or do you face any kind of trauma after it?
+We are all aware of the physical injuries we endure from an accident.
+But the question is, Does an accident, let it be a road accident, slip and fall, or a dog bite, affect you physically alone? or do you face any kind of trauma after it?